AnonJr/AnonJr.com/_pages/gamesrevisited.md

 I'll list the "seasons" in reverse chronological order, so the newest are the easiest to find.

 ## Season 07: Trine Enchanted Edition and Trine 2 Complete Story
-For Season 07 of Games Revisited, Arcaidius and Rayeste from the CoffeeCraft server join me on the PC side of things to play the platformer/puzzler &ldquo;Trine: Enchanted Edition&rdquo;.
+For Season 07 of Games Revisited, Arcaidius and Rayeste from the CoffeeCraft server join me on the PC side of things to play the platformer/puzzler &ldquo;Trine: Enchanted Edition&rdquo; and it's sequel &ldquo;Trine 2: The Complete Story&rdquo;.
+Both versions include all the bonus content available.

 {% for post in site.tags["Trine 2: The Complete Story"] %}
  * [{{ post.title }}]({{ post.url }}) {% endfor %}